Jacqueline Brennan: Television

 Brennan appeared alongside several Wentworth cast members at a Screen Star Event in London and Birmingham in mid-2022 and again at "Wentworth Con", Melbourne in 2022, after withdrawing from the con's New Jersey event due to illness.
 Brennan appeared for a second event this time in the US and the UK in 2023 for Screen Star Events 15th Year alongside co-star Tammy MacIntosh and Colette Mann.

 On 9 November 2022, it was announced that Brennan had been cast in Warnie, a two-part telemovie to air on the Nine Network in 2023 about the late Australian cricketer Shane Warne, alongside Alex Williams.
 She was cast as Warne's mother Brigitte.
 The telemovie aired in June 2023.

-In 2023, Brennan played Nicole in SBS drama Safe Home, and appeared in season 4 of Paramount+ series Five Bedrooms, reprising the role of Denise Schaap from season 1.
+In 2023, Brennan played Nicole in SBS drama Safe Home, and appeared in season 4 of Paramount+ series Five Bedrooms, reprising the role of Denise Schaap from season one.

 Voiceover

 Brennan is a sought-after voiceover artist, who has lent her voice to numerous voiceover productions, including SheZow, Kuu Kuu Harajuku, Get Ace, Monster Beach's Television Movie, Australian-Canadian co-production Big Words, Small Stories, often voicing multiple characters in each series.
-She also provided the voiceover work for Seven Network police operations series Police Strike Force.
+She also provided the voiceover work for the Seven Network police operations series Police Strike Force.

 Brennan has also voiced advertisements including BHP, Hungry Jack's, Lexus, GE Money and TAFE.

 Brennan has also narrated audiobooks, including "Blood River" (2019), "Wake" and "Ripper" (2023), the latter written by Shelley Burr.

 In 2018, Brennan was rewarded for her efforts with a Voice Over Award or 'VoVo' for 'Most Emotionally Powerful Delivery' for the Peter MacCallum Cancer Centre ad, "Prevent, Detect, Act".